-Breathwork is a psychotherapeutic, meditative activity that involves the conscious alteration of natural breathing patterns.
-Breathwork has been associated with other body-centric practices, such as yoga, Tai Chi, and Qigong.
+Breath work is a psychotherapeutic, meditative activity that involves the conscious alteration of natural breathing patterns.
+Breathwork has been associated with other body-centric practices, such as mediation, yoga, Tai Chi, and Qigong.

-If I don’t like the Ayahuasca & Master Plant Retreat, can I leave?
+If I don’t like the Ayahuasca and San Pedro Retreat can I leave?

-So it is important that before applying to one of our retreats, that you really check in with yourself, and ask yourself if you are fully willing to look within, to cleanup all that no longer serves you.
+So it is important that before applying to one of our retreats, that you really check in with yourself.
+To ask yourself if you are fully willing to look within, to clean up all that no longer serves you.
 Only if you are able to completely do that, and commit to staying, not to us, but to yourself, would we recommend that you apply to any of our retreats.

 No refunds are available if you decide to leave at any point before the end of your retreat.
 If you feel you are not receiving something that we have said would be offered at the retreat, please let us know so we can try and resolve this situation.